Types Of Inheritance In Python: Complete Guide With Examples

 It is seen that the child class inherits the features of both the parent classes, which is why we were able to access each method from the parent class in multiple inheritance.

 Multilevel Inheritance is like a chain of inheritance.
 Think of it like inheriting genes from your previous generations.
-You inherit your parent’s genes who have inherited their genes from their parents.
+You inherit your parents’ genes, who have inherited their genes from their parents.

-Again, let us take an example where we have ‘Animal’ as the parent class, ‘Dog’ class as its child, and finally puppy class as the child class of the dog class.
+Again, let us take an example where we have ‘Animal’ as the parent class, ‘Dog’ class as its child, and finally the puppy class as the child class of the dog class.
 The code for the same is given below.

 # Parent class